×

 When we asked people about industries and career opportunities in Las Tablas, they reponded:

 "In Las Tablas, foreigners often find employment in various sectors.
 Many work in the tourism industry, serving as tour guides, hotel managers, or restaurant staff.
 Some foreigners are employed in the real estate sector, helping other expats find suitable housing or investment properties.
 Teaching English is another common job for foreigners, either in local schools or through private tutoring.
 Additionally, some foreigners work remotely in various fields such as IT, marketing, or writing, thanks to the increasing popularity of digital nomadism.
-Lastly, there are also opportunities for foreigners to volunteer or work in local community projects or non-profit organizations," said one expat in Las Tablas.
+Lastly, there are also opportunities for foreigners to volunteer or work in local community projects or non-profit organizations," remarked one expat who made the move to Las Tablas.

 What is life like in Las Tablas?